RobinLinus/coins-legacy/notes/bitcoin-usability.md

 Is it possible to develop tools for an open source community with usability standards as high as Apple's or Google's?

+How can we provide flexibility to the developer community and consistency to users?
+Certainly, one classical approach is modularity.
+Even further goes the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+"The Unix philosophy emphasizes building simple, short, clear, modular, and extensible code that can be easily maintained and repurposed by developers other than its creators.
+The Unix philosophy favors composability as opposed to monolithic design.".

+Thus, the design of the Bitcoin ecosystem for users must include the Bitcoin app developers.
+It should provide a set of flexible standards and libraries which make it easy to build high quality user experiences.